 When you know how to write, you can write about anything and make it interesting.
 You can work with prompts, try writing experiments, and condition yourself to write no matter how you feel.

-Arm yourself with more writing techniques, the ability to write in different genres and forms (novels, scripts, non-fiction, memoir, plays, short stories, flash-fiction, poems etc), practice more writing experiments (like Goldberg’s ‘first thoughts’), read books that challenge you, fill your social media feeds with content from fellow creatives, subscribe to my blog and other writing blogs, and write.
+Arm yourself with more writing techniques and the ability to write in different genres and forms (novels, scripts, non-fiction, memoir, plays, short stories, flash fiction, poems, etc.).
+Also, practice more writing experiments (like Goldberg’s ‘first thoughts’), read books that challenge you, fill your social media feeds with content from fellow creatives, subscribe to my blog and other writing blogs, and write.

 I’m not saying that it’s easy.
-But if you’re ever feeling ‘writer’s block’, please delve deeper and find the actual thing that’s blocking you.
+But if you ever feel uncreative and unproductive, please delve deeper and find the actual thing that’s blocking you.
 You will overcome it in no time.

 And don’t keep it to yourself.
 Talk to your family and friends, and get in touch and talk to me if you like.
 I know the importance of a supportive, creative community, and I’d love to be there for writers who need it!